xiyaowong/Python-Silk-Module/README.md

 ## Author

-Due to some reasons, it can's be merged into upstream, I have contacted the original author and kept the fork version as a separate project
+Due to some reasons, these changes can't be merged into upstream, I have contacted the original author and kept the fork version as a separate project

 [DCZYewen](https://github.com/DCZYewen/Python-Silk-Module)